-Are you planning to sell, transition or retire from chiropractic this year?
+Are you planning to sell a chiropractic practice, transition to your associate or retire from chiropractic this year?
 Or next?
 Or even in the next 2-3 years?

 Today we’ll discuss some of the latest facts, trends and rumors about chiropractic practice sales, transitions and exit strategies that will affect your business this year and beyond.